tarunsachdeva/blog/_posts/2018-10-02-contentment.markdown

 * It provides a baseline and a springboard for any change.
 When you do go about applying a change after this, it doesn't feel like you're fighting yourself.
 * Contentment changes your attitude about the day.
 Every day feels like an opportunity to reset and refresh and try things anew.
 You stop focusing on time counting down and more on your abilities compounding.
-* Being in a state of simple acceptance of who you are, is kind of like an everpresent flow state - the state of "energized focus, full involvement and enjoyment" ([source](https://en.wikipedia.org/wiki/Flow_(psychology))).
+* Being in a state of simple acceptance of who you are, is kind of like an everpresent [flow state](https://en.wikipedia.org/wiki/Flow_(psychology)) - the state of "energized focus, full involvement and enjoyment".

 More on this topic in a [previous post]({{ site.baseurl }}{% post_url 2018-09-02-self-curiosity %}) on self curiousity.